unoplatform/uno.toolkit.ui/doc/controls/DrawerControl.md

 # DrawerControl

 > [!TIP]
 > This guide covers details for `DrawerControl` specifically.
-If you just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) to make sure you have the initial correct setup in place.
+If you are just getting started with the Uno Toolkit Material Library, please see our [general getting started](../getting-started.md) page to make sure you have the correct setup in place.

 ## Summary
 `DrawerControl` is a container with two views; one view for the main content, and another view that can be revealed with a swipe gesture.